Pack3tL0ss/ConsolePi/README.md

 The Power Control Function allows you to control power to external outlets.
 ConsolePi supports:
   - [digital Loggers](https://www.digital-loggers.com/index.html) Ethernet Power Switch/Web Power Switch (including older models lacking rest API).
   - External relays controlled by ConsolePi GPIO ( Like this one [Digital-Loggers IoT Relay](https://dlidirect.com/products/iot-power-relay) ).
-  - [Tasmota](https://blakadder.github.io/templates/) flashed WiFi smart [outlets](https://blakadder.github.io/templates/) (i.e. SonOff S31).
+  - [espHome](https://esphome.io) flashed WiFi smart outlets (i.e. SonOff S31).
 These are low cost outlets based on ESP8266 microcontrollers.
+  - [Tasmota](https://blakadder.github.io/templates/) flashed WiFi smart [outlets](https://blakadder.github.io/templates/) These are also esp8266 based outlets similar to espHome.
-      > Tasmota was chosen because it allows for local control without reliance on a cloud service.
+      > espHome/Tasmota were chosen because it allows for local control without reliance on a cloud service.
 So your 'kit' can include a small relatively portable smart outlet which can be programmed to connect to the ConsolePi hotspot.
 Then ConsolePi can control that outlet even if an internet connection is not available.
 - If the function is enabled and outlets are defined, an option in `consolepi-menu` will be presented allowing access to a sub-menu where those outlets can be controlled (toggle power on/off, cycle).
 - Outlets can be linked to Console Adapter(s) (best if the adapter is pre-defined using `consolepi-addconsole`) or manually defined host connections.
 If there is a link defined between the outlet and the adapter, anytime you initiate a connection to the adapter via `consolepi-menu` ConsolePi will ensure the outlet is powered on.
 Otherwise if the link is defined you can connect to a device and power it on, simply by initiating the connection from the menu **Only applies when connecting via `consolepi-menu`**.
     > The power sub-menu **currently** only appears in the menu on the ConsolePi where the outlets are defined (Menu does not display outlets defined on remote ConsolePis).
 The auto-power-on when connecting to an adapter linked to an outlet works for both local and remote connections (establishing a connection to an adapter on a remote ConsolePi (clustering / cloud-sync function) via another ConsolePis menu)